Is now a good time to take out a loan?

 Payoff – Best for credit card consolidation

 Payoff has the best online loans for credit card consolidation — it’s what Payoff specializes in.
 The lender doesn’t offer any other types of loans.

 If you’re overwhelmed by meeting several credit card payments, consider a debt consolidation loan.
 Doing so can simplify your life and save you money.
-You won’t have to worry about several different card payment, and due dates.
+You won’t have to worry about several different card payments, and due dates.
 And if you forget to make your payments, you won’t hit with more than one late fee.

 Avant – Best for average credit

 If your credit score could be better, your odds of getting approved for a personal loan are best with Avant.
 Most lenders will save their best loan products for customers with high credit scores.
 According to Avant, the average customer that receives a loan has a credit score of 600 to 700.
 Plus, you can apply for a loan to see what Avant’s willing to offer you, without affecting your credit — Avant only does a soft credit pull.
 Avant offers unsecured personal loans starting at 9.95%.

 One of Avant’s best features is its loan refinancing program.
 Most loans lock you into an interest rate for a set period of time.
 Avant’s loan refinancing program is all about building a relationship with the lender.
 If you’ve made at least six months of payments on time, you could qualify to refinance your loan for better terms.
 Doing so may help you get a lower interest rate on your existing loan, or you may even be eligible to borrow additional funds.

 OneMain Financial– Best for same-day funding